scjparker/scjparker.github.io/_news/2018_12_21_paper-genetics.md

 ---
 publish: true
 title: Stretch enhancers, eQTL, chromatinQTL, and GWAS.
-summary: Our paper titled "Cell specificity of human regulatory annotations and their genetic effects on gene expression" is now accepeted in [Genetics](https://doi.org/10.1534/genetics.118.301525){:target="_blank"}!
+summary: Our paper titled "Cell specificity of human regulatory annotations and their genetic effects on gene expression" is now accepeted in Genetics!
 Thanks to Arushi for leading us through this project!
 layout: new
 image: http://www.genetics.org/sites/default/files/GENturq_0.png
 url: